merces/bashacks/doc/source/filesystem.rst

 bh_secretfile
 ---------

-A nice feature to any skill, use it to compress one or more files, automatically generating a password and upload to the file.io, at end of process you'll get a URL and password to decompress file.
+A nice feature to any skill, use it to compress one or more files, automatically generating a password and upload to the file.io, in the end of process you'll get a URL and password to decompress file.

 .. note::